Chedidayeh/rag-chatbot/README.md

    ↓
 5. Google generates embeddings (text-embedding-004)
    ↓
-6. Vectors stored in Pinecone with metadata
+6. Document metadata stored in PostgreSQL
    ↓
-7. Document registered in memory cache
+7. Vectors stored in Pinecone with user namespace isolation ↓
+8. Chunks stored in PostgreSQL for reference
    ↓
 ✅ Ready for queries!
 ```